radikaledward1/server-monitoring/domins-checker/README.md

 ## Domains Checker

+### Description

+### How to run

 ### Roadmap

-1.- Check each site from a domains list and validate if the server is available and responding and the website is up.
+- Check each site from a domains list and validate if the server is available and responding and the website is up.

-2.- Run the script and display a selection menu to choose between, check all the sites listed in the domains file or check individual domain from the list.
+- Run the script and display a selection menu to choose between, check all the sites listed in the domains file or check individual domain from the list.

 ### Changelog